prasadhin/SuperSimpleStock/README.md

 test program for stock calculation

 #Summary of project
-This project is used to load the stock entities in memmory For each stock - shares traded are recorder date and time wise using TreeMap and logged in console or plain text file using log42j API.
+This project is used to load the stock entities in memmory.
+For each stock - shares traded are recorder date and time wise using TreeMap and logged in console or plain text file using log42j API.
                - dividend and p/e ratio, and other params necessary are calulated.